#

 }

-// Create a Video Capture SDK core instance
+// Initialize the Video Capture SDK core

 var core = new VideoCaptureCoreX();